-A 30-day school notice pursuant to the requirements of H&SC §42301.6 is required as the project site is located within 1,000 feet of Valley Christian Academy and Santa Ynez High School.
+A school notice pursuant to the requirements of H&SC §42301.6 was required as the project site is located within 1,000 feet of Arellanes Jr High and Arellanes Elementary School.
+A notice to the parents of the students, and residences and businesses within 1,000 feet of the projected will be mailed.